The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Instead, ground yourself…

-Bring your awareness to what you're actually experiencing instead of your interpretations of what is happening.
+Bring your awareness to what you're actually experiencing instead of your interpretations of what is happening

-Instead of imagining what will happen – what do you actually see happening with your own two eyes?
+Instead of imagining what will happen – what do you see happening with your own two eyes?

-Instead of interpreting that pounding heart as a heart attack – just feel what it actually feels like as it is happening.
+Instead of interpreting that pounding heart as a heart attack – feel what it actually feels like as it is happening.

 Use your senses to bring yourself out of your fearful thoughts and into the present moment.